-Transformational leadership often is linked to safety climate, while transactional leadership is not in the field of nursing management.
+Transformational leadership is often linked to the safety climate, while transactional leadership is not in the field of nursing management.

-Transformational leadership and transactional leadership are documented to improve employee well-being and safety climate among the medical staff.
+Transformational leadership and transactional leadership are documented to improve employee well-being and the safety climate among the medical staff.

-Nurse managers play a pivotal role in well-being and safety climate in the nurses.
+Nurse managers play a pivotal role in the well-being and safety climate of the nurses.